SuperAwesomeLTD/sa-kws-android-sdk-docs/versions/2.2.2/source/02session.rst

 .. code-block:: java

-  private static final String CLIENT_ID     @"id" private static final int    APP_ID        30303 private static final String CLIENT_SECRET @"client_secret" private static final String API           @"kws_api"
+  private static final String CLIENT_ID     @"id" private static final String CLIENT_SECRET @"client_secret" private static final String API           @"kws_api"

-  KWS.sdk.startSession (CLIENT_ID, APP_ID, CLIENT_SECRET, API);
+  KWS.sdk.startSession (MainActivity.this, CLIENT_ID, CLIENT_SECRET, API);

-You can obtain the Client Id, App Id, Client Secret and API host from the **Integration** section of your Kids Web Services Control Panel.
+You can obtain the Client Id, Client Secret and API host from the **Integration** section of your Kids Web Services Control Panel.

 They should be different for each app you have.